MFA in Creative Writing

 in teaching, tutoring, arts administration, editing, and publishing.
 We also offer

 a small number of competitive full-tuition fellowships.
-Learn more about special funding opportunities for graduate Literatures & Languages students.
+Learn more about special funding opportunities for graduate creative writing and literature students.